ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/conditionals.md

 ### Parentheses in Conditionals

 You can use parentheses to group parts of a conditional together to have the part of the conditional between the parentheses evaluate before being compared to the part of the conditional outside the parentheses.
-For example, in the code below, the two member's primary role parts are evaluated _first_ before their result is compared to the channel_id part of the conditional:
+For example, in the code below, the member's id is evaluated _first_ before their result is compared to the channel_id part of the conditional:

     {if (member_id == '1' OR member_id == '2') && channel_id == '5'}